-FRS 109 introduces new requirements for classification and measurement of financial assets, impairment of financial assets and hedge accounting.
+SFRS(I) 9 introduces new requirements for classification and measurement of financial assets, impairment of financial assets and hedge accounting, and is effective for annual periods beginning on or after 1 January 2018.
 Financial assets are classified according to their contractual cash flow characteristics and the business model under which they are held.
-The impairment requirements in FRS 109 are based on an expected credit loss model and replace the FRS 39 incurred loss model.
-Adopting the expected credit losses requirements will require the Group to make changes to its current systems and processes.
+The impairment requirements in SFRS(I) 9 are based on an expected credit loss model and replace the FRS 39 incurred loss model.